 If a product is banned, you may no longer put it on the market from the date that the ban comes into effect.
-In most cases, this is 3 July 2021.
+In most cases, this was 3 July 2021.
 You are allowed to use up your stock items.
 The ban also applies to products made partly from plastic, or bioplastics.

 On 3 July 2024, an additional measure takes effect: loose caps on bottles will no longer be allowed.
 Caps have to be affixed to the bottle.

 Do you produce disposable plastic items, and has labelling become mandatory for them?
 It means you have to include a message on the packaging or label.
 For instance, a coffee cup will have to bear the message that it contains plastic, and in which garbage container it belongs after use.
 The message also has to provide information about the adverse effects of litter.